LincolnZeng/Practical-Byzantine-Fault-Tolerance-In-Details/README.md

 4).Lastly, verifiers wait for 2F + 1 of COMMIT messages to enter COMMITTED state and then insert the block to the chain.<br/>

 <h2>Forks</h2>
-Blocks in seele BFT protocol are final, which means that there are no forks and any valid block must be somewhere in the main chain.
+Blocks in Seele BFT protocol are final, which means that there are no forks and any valid block must be somewhere in the main chain.
 To prevent a faulty node from generating a totally different chain from the main chain, each verifier appends 2F + 1 received COMMIT signatures to extraData field in the header before inserting it into the chain.
 Thus blocks are self-verifiable and light client can be supported as well. </br>

 However, the dynamic extraData would cause an issue on block hash calculation.
 Since the same block from different verifiers can have different set of COMMIT signatures, the same block can have different block hashes as well.
 To solve this, we calculate the block hash by excluding the COMMIT signatures part.
 Therefore, we can still keep the block/block hash consistency as well as put the consensus proof in the block header.<br/>